Southern United States: Ethnicity

 The South has the largest African American population by region.
-The South has largely remained a black and white region while the other regions of the US have received larger amounts of Hispanic and Asian immigrants.
+The South has largely remained a Black and White region while the other regions of the US have received larger amounts of Hispanic and Asian immigrants.
 However, the Hispanic population has seen rapid growth in certain areas of the South, particularly in South Florida and South Texas.
 The Upland South is heavily white, with few African Americans in this subregion of the South.
+Native Americans such as the Cherokee, Creek, Choctaw, Chicasaw and Seminole tribes originally inhabited most of the South region before colonization but were mostly relocated to Oklahoma during the Trail of Tears and the ensuing Seminole wars.

 Sports

 Football

 Alabama plays Texas for the 2010 BCS National Championship.

 The Dallas Cowboys are one of the region's most popular NFL teams.

 American football is heavily considered the most popular team sport in most areas of the Southern United States.

 The region is home to numerous decorated and historic college football programs, particularly in the Southeastern Conference (known as the "SEC"), Atlantic Coast Conference (known as the "ACC"), and the Big 12 Conference.
 The SEC, consisting almost entirely of teams based in Southern states, is widely considered to be the strongest league in contemporary college football and includes the Alabama Crimson Tide, the program with the most national championships in the sport's modern history.
 The sport is also highly competitive and has a spectator following at the high school level, particularly in rural areas, where high school football games often serve as prominent community gatherings.

 The first established professional football team based in the South were the Washington Redskins, now called the Washington Commanders.
 They still retain a large following in most of Virginia and parts of Maryland.
 Later on, the National Football League (NFL) and American Football League (AFL) began to expand many teams in the Southern US during the 1960s, with franchises like the Atlanta Falcons, New Orleans Saints, Houston Oilers, Miami Dolphins, and the Dallas Cowboys.
 In later decades, NFL expansion into Southern states continued, with the Tampa Bay Buccaneers during the 1970s, along with the Carolina Panthers, Jacksonville Jaguars, and Baltimore Ravens during the 1990s.
 The Houston Oilers were eventually replaced by the Houston Texans, after the Oilers relocated to Nashville to become the Tennessee Titans.